godotengine/godot-docs/classes/class_streampeertcp.rst

 enum **Status**:

 - **STATUS_NONE** = **0** --- The initial status of the ``StreamPeerTCP``, also the status after a disconnect.

 - **STATUS_CONNECTING** = **1** --- A status representing a ``StreamPeerTCP`` that is connecting to a host.

 - **STATUS_CONNECTED** = **2** --- A status representing a ``StreamPeerTCP`` that is connected to a host.

 - **STATUS_ERROR** = **3** --- A status representing a ``StreamPeerTCP`` in error state.

 Description
 -----------

 TCP Stream peer.
-This object can be used to connect to TCP servers, or also is returned by a tcp server.
+This object can be used to connect to TCP servers, or also is returned by a TCP server.

 Method Descriptions
 -------------------